WoodWing/csde-components-boilerplate/docs/PROPERTIES.md

 ### `anchor`

 Enables anchoring to the given component.
-The text anchor toolbar option will be enabled in the Digital Editor when there is at least one component in the component set that uses the `anchor` property.
-Users can create an anchor by selecting text in a text based component, select the anchor tool in the toolbar and then select the destination component to anchor to.
+The anchor option will be enabled in the Digital Editor text-toolbar when there is at least one component in the component set that uses the `anchor` property.
+Users can create an anchor by selecting text in a component with editable text, selecting the anchor tool in the toolbar and then selecting the destination component to anchor to.

 ## Conditional child properties